Study Abroad Alumni

 Emily Dorsey ’18

-Computer Science – Middlebury College – Paris – Spring 2017
+Computer Science – Middlebury College – Paris – spring 2017

-Last semester I studied abroad in Paris, France, and it was one of the most amazing experiences of my life.
+I studied abroad in Paris, France, and it was one of the most amazing experiences of my life.
 I have been studying French since I was 13, so to finally be able to exercise my language skills in France was incredible.
 In addition, studying and living in another country really pushed me out of my comfort zone and allowed me grow both academically and personally.
 Speaking my second language for an entire semester was certainly challenging, but I left France with more confidence in myself and my ability to adapt to new surroundings.

 Rikki Walters ’20

-Engineering – CSI Summer Engineering Program – Summer 2017
+Engineering – CSI Summer Engineering Program – summer 2017

 Study abroad was valuable to me because I got to experience being an outsider in a whole new way.
 You’re forced to think on your feet and be more independent than you would otherwise.
 It gave me more time to reflect and think about things than I knew what to do with because, well, not everyone could even talk to me.
 I got to experience a fairly different culture and see how things are done 15 hours ahead of me on the other side of the globe.
-I’ll be abroad again soon, I’m sure.

 Tiffany Fong ’18

-Computer Science – AIT Budapest – Spring 2017
+Computer Science – AIT Budapest – spring 2017

 Elijah Carbonaro ’18

-Engineering – IES Madrid Engineering – Spring 2017
+Engineering – IES Madrid Engineering – spring 2017

 My study abroad experience was the most formative semester of my life.
-I learned so much about Spain, the world, and myself that it’s impossible to put into words.
+I learned so much about Spain, the world and myself that it’s impossible to put into words.
 It gave me the opportunity to go it alone and follow my own path.
 I met so many cool people, went to so many places, and had such crazy adventures I cannot look back on my memories without smiling.
 It was definitely one of the most important semesters of my education: not only was it a crazy amount of fun, but I learned about things I didn’t even know existed.
 I think study abroad should be an essential part of anyone’s education if they want to be an educated citizen of the world.
 It really opened my eyes to other cultures and how other people live and made me more aware of our own culture and how it affects our perception of the world.

 Jonathan Kupfer ’18

-Engineering – CIEE Dublin – Spring 2017
+Engineering – CIEE Dublin – spring 2017

 Zach Shattler ’18

-Engineering – IES Shanghai – Spring 2017
+Engineering – IES Shanghai – spring 2017

 Kevin Huang ’18

-Chemistry – CIEE Global Sustainability & Environment Program – Cape Town, South Africa – Spring 2017
+Chemistry – CIEE Global Sustainability & Environment Program – Cape Town, South Africa – spring 2017

-CIEE’s Global Sustainability & Environment Program (GSE) in Cape Town, South Africa taught me about the environmental and socioeconomic challenges in sustainability that the world is facing today in the context of a society that is still suffering so much from the legacies of Apartheid.
-I learned that sustainability is not only about the environment, but also about people.
+CIEE’s Global Sustainability & Environment Program in Cape Town, South Africa, taught me about the environmental and socioeconomic challenges in sustainability that the world is facing today in the context of a society that is still suffering so much from the legacies of apartheid.
+I learned that sustainability is not only about the environment but also about people.
 For example, Cape Town has a huge housing shortage and there are hundreds of thousands of people living in shacks.
-In the next 35 years, Africa will have an additional 880 million more people living in urban centers, more than the US and the Europe have managed in the last 265 years.
+In the next 35 years, Africa will have an additional 880 million more people living in urban centers, more than the U.S. and the Europe have managed in the last 265 years.
 Finding out how to build houses for them in an sustainable manner will be critical in alleviating urban poverty.
-Building sustainably and environmentally friendly is critical especially as buildings in the US account for 39% of CO2 emissions.
-Realizing that science and social issues are so deeply connected in these interconnected global challenges has helped me immensely in finding out what I want to do in my future and my career especially in light of Mudd’s mission statement of having a clear understanding of the impact of my work on society.
-Of course being in a new country, I have also became more independent and better able to navigate cultural differences and customs, which are skills that will always be useful in an ever more interconnected world.
+Building sustainably and environmentally friendly is critical especially as buildings in the U.S. account for 39% of CO2 emissions.
+Realizing that science and social issues are so deeply connected in these interconnected global challenges has helped me immensely in finding out what I want to do in my future and my career, especially in light of Mudd’s mission statement of having a clear understanding of the impact of my work on society.
+Of course being in a new country, I also became more independent and better able to navigate cultural differences and customs, which are skills that will always be useful in an ever more interconnected world.

 Viviana Bermudez ’18

-Engineering – St. Louis University – Madrid, Spain – Spring 2017
+Engineering – St. Louis University – Madrid, Spain – spring 2017

 Patrick Scalise ’18

-Engineering – IFSA Butler – Santiago, Chile – Spring 2017
+Engineering – IFSA Butler – Santiago, Chile – spring 2017

 Daniel J. Rodriguez ’17

-Engineering – IFSA Butler – Queen Mary University – Spring 2016
+Engineering – IFSA Butler – Queen Mary University – spring 2016

-Furthermore, studying abroad gave me the unique experience of working with students from England, as well as students from various prestigious U.S. schools.
-Sharing this unique academic experience is why I decided to become a Global Ambassador.
+Studying abroad in London, England, was an immensely rewarding experience for me.
+Leaving the country and supporting myself while abroad gave me a great sense of independence and made me feel more confident in my ability to live as an adult after graduation.
+Studying abroad gave me the unique experience of working with students from England as well as students from various prestigious U.S. schools.
 Working side by side with these students and discussing our various academic backgrounds gave me more perspective on my HMC education and made me feel more prepared for post-graduation endeavors.
 Additionally, working with students abroad made me feel more confident in my abilities to learn and perform as a student.
-While at HMC, I have often found myself asking for help from other students.
+While at HMC, I often found myself asking for help from other students.
 So studying abroad and helping students from other prestigious schools was both refreshing and encouraging.
-Now, as I go into my final year at HMC, I have a new, excited outlook on my future and capabilities as a student and adult.

 Kathryn Jones ’17

-Engineering – Arcadia Christchurch – Spring 2016
+Engineering – Arcadia Christchurch – spring 2016

 Keighley Overbay ’17

-Computer Science – CIEE Yonsei – Spring 2016
+Computer Science – CIEE Yonsei – spring 2016

 Hannah Welsh ’17

-Chemistry – IFSA Butler – Chilean Program in Peru – Spring 2016
+Chemistry – IFSA Butler – Chilean Program in Peru – spring 2016

 Faith Lemire-Baeten ’17

-Engineering – University of Cork, Ireland – Spring 2016
+Engineering – University of Cork, Ireland – spring 2016

 Rachel Mow ’17

-Chemistry – CIEE Botswana – Spring 2016
+Chemistry – CIEE Botswana – spring 2016

 Nava Dallal ’17

-Computer Science – SLU – Madrid – Spring 2016
+Computer Science – SLU – Madrid – spring 2016

 Cherlyn Chan ’17

-Engineering – IFSA Butler – Univ. of Auckland – Spring 2016
+Engineering – IFSA Butler – Univ. of Auckland – spring 2016

 Emma Klein ’17

-Chemistry – SIT India: Public Health, Policy Advocacy, and Community – Spring 2016
+Chemistry – SIT India: Public Health, Policy Advocacy, and Community – spring 2016

 Savannah Baron ’17

-Computer Science – IFSA Butler – University College London – Spring 2016
+Computer Science – IFSA Butler – University College London – spring 2016

 Wendy Brooks ’14

-Computer Science – AIT Budapest – Fall 2013
+Computer Science – AIT Budapest – fall 2013

 I studied abroad for the chance to explore the world and in doing so explore myself.
 It was my first time living on my own and being in a new environment with less support that I have ever had before.
 I wanted to push my own comfort limit, and at the same time have a chance to explore a new culture, live on my own, and be able to take classes I couldn’t take while at Mudd.
 It was a great chance to get outside the Mudd safety bubble and meet new people and have new experiences.
 I had also traveled abroad before and enjoyed the experience, but it always left me wanting more, and with a new perspective on my own life and personal growth.
 I knew that it would be a great growing experience, and it exceeded my expectations in that regard!